ALLRiPPED/RPI-LightGun-Tool/README.md

 - In Retropie

-- Go to Retropie/Config
+            Go to Retropie/Config

-- Launch Mouse Gun Setup Menu
+            Launch Mouse Gun Setup Menu

+            Select system/console

+            Press A/Enter

+            Menu will give you instructions from thier

+- From Command Line/Terminal

+            Type "Mouse-Gun-Setup"

+            Press Enter

-- Select system/console
+            Select system/console

-- Press A/Enter
+            Press A/Enter

-- Menu will give you instructions from thier
+            Menu will give you instructions from thier

 ## FAQ